 For Leveling, get yourself Explosive at first and a Fire Trap later along the way.
 Once you kill General Gravius, get Ice Trap, Shock Nova and potentially buy a Deerstalker for like 1 Alteration Orb.
 From there, you can go full Trapper, and yes, it does deal more than enough damage while leveling!

 The two links show two different setups for 3.6.
 I will have to try around a bit to see which one I will end up using.

 Saboteur is definitely my preferred one.
 You can get Assassin, sure, but Chain Reaction in my opinion outperforms any crit you get from the Assassin skills!

-Get Bomb specialist and Chain Reaction with your first two batches of points and then Blinding Assault and Born in the Shadows to blind your enemies with your shocking looks!
+Get Perfect Crime and Chain Reaction with your first two batches of points and then Pyromaniac for Life regen and after that Born in the Shadows to blind your enemies with your shocking looks!

-For the helmet, it's either Increased Fire Trap Damage or Increased Fire Trap burning Damage.
+For the helmet, it's either Increased Fire Trap Damage or Increased Fire Trap Fire Penetration.
 More damage for Ice Trap is also a good option, but it's better to get it for Fire Trap for more single target damage.
-The increased AOE for Ice Trap really isn't necessary, either, as it has enough range already.
-The Increased Cooldown Recovery Speed isn't needed at all, as you have 3-4 different traps and therefore never run out of stuff to throw, anyways.

 For Boots good options are increased Critical Chance if you haven't crit recently to get an even higher chance to shock and just deal more damage with the first throw.
 If you go for more survival, get Mana and Life reg if hit recently or Spell Dodge when hit by a spell.
 Increased Movemtspeed when not hit recently is also nice to have.